Johnny Bravo: JBVO: Your All Request Cartoon Show

 JBVO: Your All Request Cartoon Show was a programming block that aired Sundays on Cartoon Network from April 2, 2000, to mid-2001.
 It was hosted by Johnny Bravo, along with some infrequent guest stars such as Chicken (from Cow and Chicken) and Dexter (from Dexter's Laboratory).
 Callers would write into the show via mail or through the Cartoon Network website to call the show and request a cartoon from Cartoon Network's cartoon library, which would then be played, with an exception of half-hour-long shows.
 One caller of the show named Jennifer requested an episode of Dragon Ball Z. Being that it was half-hour long, Johnny regretfully had to fast-forward through the entire episode with Johnny providing only expositional commentary.
 Afterward, Johnny apologized to the caller for the inconvenience.

 After the series ended, a spin-off of JBVO named Toon FM was launched in Europe.
 The series had a few unique changes, such as Godzilla presenting the weather.
 The spin-off also had Brak from Space Ghost as the co-host.

 There was also a similar spin-off of the JBVO concept itself entitled Viva Las Bravo, a summer block that aired from 2005 to 2006 on certain European variants of Cartoon Network.
 Every day Johnny would announce three cartoons, and the one getting the highest votes via email or on CartoonNetworkHQ.net would be shown for two hours the next day.
 He would also constantly appear in commercial breaks, cracking jokes or answering humorous emails and phone calls.

 Media

 Comics

 Johnny Bravo first appeared in the Cartoon Network Starring series from DC Comics from 1999 to 2001.
 Newer stories were then included for Cartoon Network's Cartoon Cartoons anthology comic from DC comics from 2001 to 2004.
 As well as the comics successor, Cartoon Network Block Party, from 2004 to 2009.
 In February 2013, IDW Publishing announced a partnership with Cartoon Network to produce comics based on its publishing properties.
 Johnny Bravo was one of these titles announced to be published.
+Johnny Bravo would also appear as a minor supporting character in the Merryweather Media webtoon series Stalker x Stalker.